Skip to main content

 • A "payload creator" callback function that should return a Promise containing some data, or a rejected Promise with an error

-In this case, we pass in 'posts/fetchPosts' as the action type prefix.
-Our payload creation callback waits for the API call to return a response.
+In this case, the payload creation callback for fetchPosts doesn't need any arguments, and all it needs to do is wait for the API call to return a response.
 The response object looks like {data: []}, and we want our dispatched Redux action to have a payload that is just the array of posts.
 So, we extract response.data, and return that from the callback.

 If we try calling dispatch(fetchPosts()), the fetchPosts thunk will first dispatch an action type of 'posts/fetchPosts/pending':